Rolling Stones resume world tour after death of Jagger's girlfriend

 Rival tabloid Verdens Gang also gave the concert a five and said that the band had clearly benefited from a few days' practice together in Oslo before the concert.

-Jagger told the audience the band had asked people to request songs over the Internet and joked that the favourite had been "Take on Me" - a hit by Norwegian rock band A-ha.
+Jagger told the audience the band had asked people to request songs over the Internet and joked that the favorite had been "Take on Me" - a hit by Norwegian rock band A-ha.

 He said the singing was too high pitched for him and launched instead into the Rolling Stones' "Let's Spend the Night Together."